-Sodium Chlorate is an inorganic salt, with colorless crystals, odorless and cooling/saline taste, soluble in water and most organic solvents.
+Sodium Chlorate (a.k.a.
+Chlorate of Soda) is an inorganic salt, with colorless crystals, odorless and cooling/saline taste, soluble in water and most organic solvents.
 For its high oxidizing power, sodium chlorate is hardly found in nature.
-Its first uses date to the beginning of the twentieth century; however, it only began to be industrially produced by the end of the 1960s.
-Chlorate of soda main uses derive from its oxidizing characteristics, and its main application is as a bleaching agent in a variety of processes.
+Its first uses date to the beginning of the twentieth century; however, it only began being industrially produced by the end of the 1960s.
+Chlorate of Soda main uses derive from its oxidizing characteristics, and its main application is as a bleaching agent in a variety of processes.

 Intratec offers professional, easy-to-understand reports examining Sodium Chlorate production.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
 All reports are based on the most recent economic data available (Q2 2019).

 You can find below reports focused on Sodium Chlorate production processes currently offered by Intratec.
 If none of the off-the-shelf reports listed below fits your needs, you can request a bespoke report tailored to your needs, for as low as USD 2,900!